Heated motorcycle gloves have really come on over the last few years.

 Gerbing MicroWirePRO XRL Heated Glove

-The MicroWirePRO gloves are pretty similar to the XR’s (reviewed below) in terms of specification, however there are some key differences – firstly these gloves offer better armour protection with the addition of scaphoid hard armour and soft wrist armour.
+The MicroWirePRO gloves are similar to the XR’s (reviewed below) in terms of specification; however, there are some key differences – firstly, these gloves offer better armour protection with the addition of scaphoid hard armour and soft wrist armour.

 Check Prices on SportsBikeShop

-Secondly these gloves come with an included Y-cable for direct connection to the motorbikes battery.
-There is also the option to power them with rechargeable batteries but these will need to be purchased separately.
+Secondly, these gloves come with a Y-cable for direct connection to the motorbikes battery.
+There is also the option to power them with rechargeable batteries, but these will need to be purchased separately.

-To adjust the temperature there is a convenient push button controller located on the top of the glove, easily accessible while riding.
+To adjust the temperature, a convenient push-button controller is located on the top of the glove, easily accessible while riding.

 Pros